mathis-tryla/z-devsecops-cloud/README.md

 #### 4) Google Cloud authentication
 Before building our Docker images, we have to authenticate us to Google Cloud through the workload identity federation, by specifying the workload identity provider and the service account.
-Then we configure Docker to use the gcloud command-line tool as a credential, and get the GKE credentials so we can carry out actions on our k8s cluster later.
+Then we configure Docker to use the gcloud command-line tool as a credential, and get the GKE credentials, so we can carry out actions on our k8s cluster later.
 > **Note**: see https://github.com/marketplace/actions/authenticate-to-google-cloud#setup to set up the workload identity federation provided by Google Cloud